echo-devim/simba/README.md

 # Simba

-I don't like Samba, thus I created Simba, a tiny simple SMBv1 client written in C++ and based on [libdsm](https://github.com/videolabs/libdsm).
+I don't like Samba, thus I created Simba, a tiny simple SMB client written in C++ and based on [libdsm](https://github.com/videolabs/libdsm).

 The client implements only some essential file/directory operations.
 The most relevant supported operations are upload and download of files.